acyanes/acyanes/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on mixr
+- :sunglasses: interests are React/TypeScript/Rust/Compilers
+- ⚡ Fun fact: Anything in my github is outside my 9-5.
+I enjoy tinkering with different tech even if I don't complete a full project.
+The reality is if I am not interested, then I am not going to code outside of work.

 <!--
 **acyanes/acyanes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.